Does the humble headphone jack really have its days numbered?

-Of all the things that make the Sine stand out, it’s the cable.
+Of all the things to make the Sine stand out, it’s the cable.
 Or rather, cables.

-You get a choice of two in the box: traditional 3.5mm, or iPhone-friendly Lightning.
+You get a choice of two in the box: traditional 3.5mm, or iPhone 7-friendly Lightning.
 Other headphones we’ve seen with Lightning cables don’t let you switch, so you’re out of luck if you want to use them with anything other than an iPhone.

 Here, you can swap between cables whenever you want; just unplug them from the cans and plug in the other, then start listening.
 Both are flat and quite stiff, so they don’t tangle as badly as regular cables.